jberkenbilt/qfs/README.md

 You can think of `qfs` repositories as like a cross between `git` and `Dropbox`.
 Suppose you have a core collection of files in your home directory, such as "dot files" (shell init files), task lists, project files, or other files that you want to keep synchronized across multiple systems.
-If you only needed that, you could use Dropbox, One Drive, or similar services.
+If you only needed that, you could use Dropbox, OneDrive, or similar services.
 But what if those core files are intermingled with files you don't care about?
 Managing that can become complex.
 You could use `git`, but you'd have a lot of work keeping your `.gitignore` file updated, or you would have to add a lot of files to the repository that you didn't want.
 You would have to remember to commit, and you could never run `git clean`.
 What if some of the files you want to synchronize are themselves git repositories?
-This is where `qfs` comes in. `qfs` is a rewrite in `go`, with enhancements, of `qsync`, a tool the author wrote in the early 1990s and has used nearly every day since.
+This is where `qfs` comes in. `qfs` is a rewrite in `go`, with enhancements, of `qsync`, a tool the author wrote in the early 1990s and used nearly every day until `qfs` came around. `qfs` fills in all the gaps I felt with `sync` and switches to an online repository rather than completely disconnected pair-wise synchronization.
+(When I first wrote `qsync`, I kept things synchronized across multiple disconnected environments using floppies and zip disks, but I never do that anymore.)

 Here is a sample workflow for `qfs`.
 Suppose you have a the following:
 * A desktop computer, which we'll call your _home system_, that has all of your important files on